spotinst/help/src/docs/ocean/getting-started/gke.md

 You're all set!
 Ocean will now ensure the most cost-effective capacity and sizing possible for your cluster.

-## What's Next?

-Manually scale down your existing GKE nodes in the node pools you migrated to get Ocean to provision pod-driven optimized infrastructure for your existing workloads.
+You can manually scale down your existing GKE nodes in the node pools you migrated to get Ocean to provision pod-driven optimized infrastructure for your existing workloads.
 To do this, you can use the following command:

 ```sh
 gcloud container clusters resize <cluster_name> --num-nodes=0 --region=<region/zone> --node-pool <node_pool_name>